 What is bulimia?

 Bulimia nervosa (referred to here as bulimia) is a common eating disorder that can cause a number of serious health complications.
-Here, I discuss changes to the teeth and mouth that can come from self-induced vomiting, also known as purging.
+Changes to the teeth and mouth often stem from self-induced vomiting, also known as purging.

 What does bulimia do to your teeth?

-Self-induced vomiting with bulimia can cause erosion of the enamel and dentin of the teeth, affecting nearly half of all people who purge this way [1].
+Self-induced vomiting with bulimia can cause erosion of the enamel and dentin of the teeth, affecting nearly half of all people who purge this way[1].
+The medical term for this erosion is perimylolysis, which can typically be seen six months after purging begins[2].

 Erosion of the enamel and dentin caused by purging has a characteristic pattern.
 This makes it easy to spot during a dental exam.
 Because of this, it is common for the first diagnosis of bulimia to come from a dental professional.